 In the VERY rare case that a bear continues towards you or even attacks remember the following.

-- If it’s a grizzly bear back away slowly and TRY to CLIMB a tree.
-But you need to get high in the tree (more than 4 metres up) or the bear can pull you down.
+If it’s a grizzly bear back away slowly and TRY to CLIMB a tree.
+But you need to get high in the tree (more than 4 m up) or the bear can pull you down.
 If it attacks protect your head and stomach area and PLAY DEAD!

 How to avoid bears altogether